riseupnet/riseup_help/README.md

 https://help.riseup.net/es/security).
 The link `[[Security => security]]` could have also been written simply `[[security]]`.

-We do not yet have the capability to automatically identify which translated pages need to be updated.
-However, in the future, I plan to add the command `amber diff [language-code]`, which will automatically spit out a listing that shows the changes made to the source English pages since the translation for each page was made.
+To identify translated pages that need to be updated, run `./what_needs_an_update.sh [language-code]`.

-In the meantime, you can use [this python program](https://gitlab.com/baldurmen/riseup-up-to-date) to do the job.
+Or you can use [this python program](https://gitlab.com/baldurmen/riseup-up-to-date) to do the job.

 Installing on Mac
 --------------------------------------------